 This small church became important when a conclave was held in Palazzo del Quirinale: the cardinals went in procession from the church to the palace where they secluded themselves until the new pope was elected.
 The last of such processions occurred in 1846 for the conclave which elected Pope Pius IX.
 The adjoining monastery had an extensive kitchen garden which bordered on Giardino Colonnese.

-Interior: (left) nave; (right) ceiling of the nave (second half of the XVIth century)
+Interior: (left) nave; (right) ceiling of the nave (second half of the XVIth century, very similar to that of S. Maria in Aracoeli)

-S. Silvestro is a church of medieval origin, but it was almost entirely rebuilt in the XVIth century and there is record of its reconsecration in 1566.
+S. Silvestro is a church of medieval origin, but it was almost entirely rebuilt in the XVIth century and there is record of its reconsecration in 1566 after it was assigned to the Theatine Order.
 The nave is very short because its initial section was demolished.
 The fine wooden ceiling is decorated with a painted relief showing Jesus giving the keys to St. Peter and a chapel is decorated with frescoes showing Emperor Constantine donating Rome to Pope St. Sylvester I (to whom the church is dedicated).
 The two events were often associated because the former was the source of the spiritual authority of the Popes and the latter of the secular one.

 (left) Cappella Madonna della Catena: altar (1629) with a painting by Giacinto Gemignani (1646); (right) ceiling of the chancel (1600-602)